Western Iberia Unveiled: 11-Day Escorted Tour of Andalusia, Portugal & Galicia

 The coach tour to Andalusia and Portugal includes:

-Transfer from Madrid Airport to hotel / Transportation in a modern bus with air conditioning / English-speaking guide during the tour / Visits in Madrid, Granada (Alhambra Palace and Generalife Gardens), Seville, Lisbon, Porto and Santiago de Compostela / Glass bottom boat trip in Galicia with mussel and wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Plaza Mayor in Madrid, Historic center of Seville and Restauradores Square in Lisbon / Ticket admission to Santiago Bernabeu Stadium in Madrid, Alhambra Palace in Granada, Roman Theatre of Merida, Old cellars in Porto / Cable car to Bom Jesus Sanctuary in Braga / Accommodation at 3* and 4* hotels / Daily breakfast buffet and 1 meal / Hotel city taxes / Travel insurance.
+Transfer from Madrid Airport to hotel / Transportation in a modern bus with air conditioning / English-speaking guide during the tour / Visits in Madrid, Granada (Alhambra Palace and Generalife Gardens), Seville, Lisbon and Santiago de Compostela / Ticket admission to Santiago Bernabeu Stadium in Madrid, Alhambra Palace in Granada, Roman Theatre of Merida / Boat trip along Guadalquivir River in Seville, Rabelo boat trip in Porto, Glass bottom boat trip in Galicia with mussel and wine tasting / Evening transfer to Plaza Mayor in Madrid and Restauradores Square in Lisbon / Cable car to Bom Jesus Sanctuary in Braga / Accommodation at 3* and 4* hotels / Daily breakfast buffet / 2 meals as indicated in the itinerary / Hotel city taxes / Travel insurance.

 Price details